sjorge/asmd/README.md

 ```

 ## profile service
-Files placed in /usblkey/asmd/profile will be symlinked in
+Files placed in /usbkey/config.inc/profile will be symlinked in
  /root.
 E.g. a custom .bashrc and .vimrc.

+## exec service
+Files placed in /usbkey/config.inc/exec will be executed.

 ## ipv6 service
 Brings up IPv6 networking for the admin_nic.